Weekend in Bendigo Itinerary – 48 Hours in the Grand Gold Rush Town

 If you have your own wheels, do the 10-minute drive northwest of central Bendigo to historic Eaglehawk or take bus numbers 51, 52 or 53 from High Street, Mitchell Street or View Street in the centre.
 Gold was discovered here in the nearby Whipstick Forest in 1852 and Eaglehawk is dotted with handsome Gold Rush period buildings, such as the former post office, now a B&B. The Eaglehawk Heritage Society offers guided walking tours.

 Make a beeline for the old Town Hall (corner Peg Leg and Sailors Gully Roads), dating to 1864, now the charming Star Cinema.
 Buy a glass (or bottle) of local Bendigo wine from the café on the way in and sink back into one of the big comfy sofas with cushions to enjoy an art house film or classic old Hollywood movie.

 On the way back to Bendigo, stop at peaceful Lake Weeroona, where you can buy some delicious homemade gelato from Favourite Flavours before taking a stroll around the lake’s shore.

 Sunday Afternoon Drive

 Just 35 minutes southeast of Bendigo is the Heathcote wine region, which produces some of Australia’s finest Shiraz, along with Carbernet Sauvignon, Sangiovese, Tempranillo, Marsanne, and Viognier.
 Graytown is home to some of the oldest grape vines in the country, planted in 1891.
-Visit some of Heathcote cellar doors on High Street, call into a few of the local wineries on your own steam or do a half-day wine tour.
+Visit some of Heathcote cellar doors on High Street, call into a few of the local wineries on your own steam.
 If you’re tight on time, the Heathcote Wine Hub offers around 24 wines to taste.